 - Due to selective breeding, there are thousands of different types of guppies with a variety of color patterns, body shape, body size, and tail types.

 - Guppies are easy to care for.

-- Like humans, guppy give birth to live young, and if you look closely to the translucent body of the female before giving birth, you can often see the eyes of the babies.
+- Like humans, Guppy gives birth to live young, and if you look closely at the translucent body of the female before giving birth, you can often see the eyes of the babies.

 - Guppies eat their offspring, so you need to provide a hiding place for the fry planting thick live plants.

 - As guppies are hardy fish, these fish are used to fight malaria, where one to two pairs of guppy fish are placed in ditches and still water to feed on mosquito larvae.

 - Guppy fry is able to look after themselves from the moment of birth.